...

 Lemon peel for garnish

 Shake all the ingredients with ice and strain into an ice-filled old-fashioned glass.
-If you use egg white, dry shake the egg white to make the foam and then shake with the other ingredients with ice.
+If you use egg white, dry shake the egg white to make the foam, and then shake with the other ingredients with ice.
 Garnish with lemon peel.

 Recipe from Skinos Official Site